Belle Isle sits in the Detroit River between Michigan and Canada, but it is purely a U.S. icon and a historical park, unlike many in America today.

 Visitors can get an insider’s view of an actual beehive and get an up-close look at some Michigan wildlife.
 A bird observation window allows guests to watch native and migratory birds.

 The center holds fish, amphibians, invertebrates, and various reptiles.
-Out back, there are goats and other petting farm animals, including the rare European fallow deer.
-The deer used to have run of the island before nearly going extinct from inbreeding.
+Out back are goats and other petting farm animals, including the rare European fallow deer.
+The deer used to run free on the island before nearly going extinct from inbreeding.
+Dirty birds.

 Address: 176 Lakeside Drive, Detroit, MI 48207.